TampaDevs/.github/profile/README.md

 ## Our Sponsors

-Thanks to all of our incredible sponsors for helping to keep Tampa Devs running!
+Thanks to all of our incredible backers for helping to keep Tampa Devs running!

 <a href="https://opencollective.com/tampadevs#backers">
     <img src="https://opencollective.com/tampadevs/backers.svg?width=950" />